The Importance of Being Earnest

 April 12, 2026 | 2:00pm Get Tickets

-Oscar Wilde’s hilarious classic takes centre stage as two friends, lost in love, navigate a series of entirely avoidable misadventures.
+Oscar Wilde’s hilarious classic of two friends, lost in love, navigating a series of entirely avoidable misadventures.

 Subscribe Now to purchase this show (at 25% off)!
 Single tickets on-sale June 17, 2025.